 When forming a nonprofit corporation, it is important to decide whether the corporation will be board driven or member driven.
 If the corporation is board driven, there are typically no members or the members have very limited rights.
 If the organization is member driven, the members are typically voting members who have the power to elect and remove members of the board of directors.

 When considering whether to include voting members in a nonprofit corporation, it is important to understand that voting members of a nonprofit corporation are generally analogous to shareholders of a business corporation.
 Voting members have statutory rights under state law; therefore, it is important to clarify the right of members to avoid inadvertently creating a voting membership class and vesting ultimate control in the members when that is not your intention.
-Once a membership has been established, it may be difficult to eliminate, and it may be impossible without the consent of the members.
+Once a membership has been established, it may be difficult to eliminate, and it is likely to be impossible to change without the consent of the members.

 Voting memberships can also complicate the governance of a nonprofit corporation.
 For example, voting membership corporations must keep up with noticing and documenting meetings of the members in addition to board of director meetings.
 The membership roster must be kept up to date to know who is eligible to vote.